|

 - The subject is relatively impersonal.
 (An e-mail interview

-wouldn't be appropriate for discussing a tragic or deeply
+wouldn't be appropriate for discussing a deeply

 personal issue.)